n-grace-henry/MS-Thesis/march_progress_log.md

 ## 2023-03-07
 Mixed new 4:1 IPA: acetyl chloride.

 Doing derivatization of the 4 standards.
 Chem doesn't mix great with sample because there was still so much goo leftover.
+Samples will be left to dry over night to make sure that they are fully dry.